LogicDiff: Logic-Guided Denoising Improves Zero-Shot Reasoning in Masked Diffusion Language Models: Introduction

 \section{Introduction}

-The dominant paradigm in language modeling uses autoregressive~(AR) generation, where tokens are produced left-to-right with each token conditioned on all preceding tokens.
-A fundamentally different approach has emerged with Masked Diffusion Language Models (MDLMs)~\citep{nie2025llada, shi2024mdlm, sahoo2024mdlm}, which generate text through iterative denoising: starting from a fully masked sequence, tokens are progressively revealed over multiple steps until the output is complete.
-MDLMs offer several advantages, including parallel token generation, bidirectional context modeling, and the unique ability to revise previously generated tokens through remasking.
+The dominant paradigm in language modeling uses autoregressive~(AR) generation.
+A different approach has emerged with Masked Diffusion Language Models (MDLMs)~\citep{nie2025llada, shi2024mdlm, sahoo2024mdlm}, which generate text through iterative denoising from a fully masked sequence, offering parallel generation, bidirectional context, and the ability to revise tokens through remasking.

-Despite these architectural advantages, MDLMs exhibit a striking weakness: they cannot reason effectively.
-On mathematical reasoning benchmarks, MDLMs dramatically underperform comparably-sized AR models.
-LLaDA-8B-Instruct~\citep{nie2025llada}, the largest open MDLM, achieves only ${\sim}22\%$ on GSM8K~\citep{cobbe2021gsm8k}, compared to ${>}70\%$ for AR models of similar size.
+Despite these advantages, MDLMs cannot reason effectively.
+LLaDA-8B-Instruct~\citep{nie2025llada} achieves only ${\sim}22\%$ on GSM8K~\citep{cobbe2021gsm8k} in zero-shot settings, compared to ${>}70\%$ for AR models of similar size.

-Recent work by \citet{ni2026flexibility} identified the root cause as the \textbf{Flexibility Trap}: MDLMs use confidence-based token selection during denoising, which systematically avoids generating high-entropy tokens in early steps.
-These high-entropy tokens correspond precisely to logical connective words (``therefore,'' ``because,'' ``thus,'' ``since'') that serve as critical branching points where reasoning chains diverge into distinct solution paths.
-By deferring these tokens, the model fills in surrounding context first, collapsing the reasoning solution space before the logical structure is established.
+\citet{ni2026flexibility} identified the root cause as the \textbf{Flexibility Trap}: confidence-based unmasking systematically defers high-entropy logical connectives (``therefore,'' ``because,'' ``thus'') that serve as critical reasoning branching points.
+By filling easy tokens first, the model collapses the reasoning solution space before logical structure is established.